FusionAuth/fusionauth-example-node/README.md

 ## To run

-This assumes you already have a running FusionAuth instance, user and application.
+This assumes you already have a running FusionAuth instance, user and application running locally.
 If you don't, please see the [5-Minute Setup Guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide) to do so.

 * update your FusionAuth application to allow a redirect of `http://localhost:3000/oauth-redirect`
 * make sure your user has a first name.